Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Experiments

 \subsubsection{Accurate Operation}

-As depicted in Fig. \ref{fig:mapping_locking_exp}, once the drone enters the task area, the operator switches to \textit{Operation Mode} for precise control.
+As depicted in Fig.\;\ref{fig:mapping_locking_exp}, once the drone enters the task area, the operator switches to \textit{Operation Mode} for precise control.
 Given the extended working range of aerial manipulation, the distance between the robot and the object is often much shorter than that between the robot and the operator, leading to occlusion issues.
-To overcome this, the operator switches to \textit{Locking Mode} and relocates to adjust their perspective.
+To overcome this, the operator switches to \textit{Locking Mode} and moves around to adjust their perspective.
 This mode transition ultimately enables the operator to successfully turn the valve.

-The trajectories of both the robot and the operator's hand are illustrated in Fig. \ref{fig:mapping_mode_traj}, and the pose error is shown in Fig. \ref{fig:mapping_mode_traj_err}.
-Overall, the results demonstrate smooth tracking of the hand.
-A steady quaternion error is observed, attributable to model inaccuracies in the NMPC controller.
-Moreover, the teleoperation system exhibits a latency of about 0.3\textasciitilde0.5\si{s}, which is adequate for low-speed tasks such as valve turning.
+The sizes of the valve and end-effector are illustrated in Fig.\;\ref{fig:valve_size}, indicating the requirement of operation accuracy in this task.
+The trajectories of both the operator's hand and the robot as well as the tracking errors are shown in Fig.\;\ref{fig:mapping_mode_traj}.